JackChen890311/BibTeX-Generator/README.md

 - argparse
 - tqdm

+You can use conda or virtualenv to create environment.
 The default input and output are `input.txt` and `output.txt`.
 Refer to the provided example files for the required format.

 # Notice